craigbuckler/publican-starter/src/content/01_docs/04_configuration/01_file.md

 By default, Publican builds a production site where draft and future-dated posts are not rendered.
 Setting the environment variable `NODE_ENV` to `development` builds a development site where all content is rendered.

-You can set NODE_ENV on Linux and Mac OS:
+You can set `NODE_ENV` on Linux and Mac OS:

 ```bash
 NODE_ENV=development
 ```

-Windows Powershell:
+in Windows Powershell:

 ```bash
 $env:NODE_ENV="development"